opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

   ]
 }
 ```

+The `annotation` and the `artifactType` fields are pulled up from the referrer manifests.
+The `artifactType` is pulled up from the `config` descriptor's `mediaType` field with image-spec manifests.

 If a registry does not implement the `referrers` API, it MUST return a 404.
 If a query results in no referrers found, an empty manifest list MUST be returned.